-Botox is famous for smoothing out wrinkles on the face.
-Botox for migraine headaches was officially approved by the FDA in the United States back in October 2010 to treat chronic migraines in adults.
+Botox has been used for decades for wrinkle reduction.
+But Botox for migraine headaches was only officially approved by the FDA in the United States in October 2010 to treat chronic migraines in adults.

 And in October 2013, it was added to the PBS (pharmaceutical benefits scheme) in Australia.